 Harriet J. Ottenheimer

 A scholar with a BA in literature (Bennington College, 1962) and a Ph.D. in anthropology (Tulane University, 1973), Harriet Ottenheimer writes often on language and music in African and African American cultures.
 She is the author of The Anthropology of Language and The Anthropology of Language: Workbook/Reader (Third Edition - Wadsworth/Cengage, 2013), Cousin Joe: Blues from New Orleans (University of Chicago, 1987; Pelican Press 2012), and The Quorum (Such-A-Much Productions & Doorknob Films, 2004).
-Working in close collaboration with Shinzwani speakers from the Comoro Islands, she has developed and currently maintains the Comorian-English/English-Comorian (Shinzwani) Dictionary (Banawasi 2008; Ag Press 2011).
+Working in close collaboration with Shinzwani speakers from the Comoro Islands, she developed and published the Comorian-English/English-Comorian (Shinzwani) Dictionary (Banawasi 2008; Ag Press 2011).

 She is also co-author, with anthropologist husband Martin Ottenheimer, of The Historical Dictionary of the Comoro Islands (Scarecrow, 1992) and Music of the Comoro Islands: Domoni (Folkways/Smithsonian, 1972/1992) and numerous articles and encyclopedia articles on the Comoro Islands.